 Two Kinds of Menstrual Cups

-In the world of menstrual cups, there are two basic categories: the cheap menstrual cups from China, and the high-quality cups manufactured in the Western world.
+In the world of menstrual cups, there are two basic categories: the cheap menstrual cups from China, and the high-quality cups manufactured in the Western world (North America, or Europe mainly).
 The cheap menstrual cups have a few things in common, including:

 - No company website